bartoszlenar/Validot/docs/DOCUMENTATION.md

 _Above, `authorSpecification` starts with [Optional](#optional) command and therefore null items in the collection are allowed._

-- `AsCollection` validates the collection items, but the collection itself (as an object) can be normally validated in its own scope as every other object.
+- `AsCollection` validates the collection items, but the collection itself (as an object) can be normally validated in its own scope normally, as any other value.
   - One of the popular use cases is to verify the collection size:

 ``` csharp